aruehl/oauth2tools/README.md

 A toolset for the most requirements dealing with OAuth2 and OpenID Connect.

+## Installation

+You can download it from [pypi.com](https://pypi.org/project/oauth2tools/) or install it with pip

+    pip install oauth2tools

 ## Samples

 ###  Building the URL for the authentication endpoint